cs394-s23/attendeeTracker/README.md

 ![form](public/form.png)

 To see the event dashboard, click on the event in the home page.
 Then, to send reminders, press the add reminder button on the dashboard.
+These reminders will be in an email format using the Emailji service.
+It will send a link to the original attendance form with an added question to confirm attendance.

+There is also a "refresh data" button that will pull any new responses to the form to keep the numbers up to date.

 ![dashboard](public/dashboard.png)

+By pressing each of the attendance icons, a modal screen will pop up and allow you to see a list of who is attending, not attending, or maybe attending.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>